Our thinking

 The basic structure for protection of contractual rights under shareholder agreements in India requires that the terms of the shareholder agreement are also included in the charter documents of the company.
 Once the decision to undertake a public offering of equity shares is made, pre-IPO investors with special rights need to get comfortable with the position that these special protections will fall away: These rights are not required once the company is publicly traded.
 All shareholders in a publicly traded company are afforded the same rights and protections under law, and there should be no special treatment for any constituency.

-While pre-IPO investors have become used to this premise, the timing and the way these rights fall away are things that presents some issues.
+While pre-IPO investors have become used to this premise, the timing and the way these rights fall away are things that present some issues.
 The process for completing an IPO is a long, drawn-out affair which may extend up to a year or longer, and accordingly pre-IPO investors want to ensure that they have the protections of special rights for as long as possible, up to the actual listing of the equity shares.

 Market practice has evolved to allow for these rights and protections for pre-IPO shareholders to be retained up to the date of the 'red herring' prospectus; the rationale being that once the company files the 'red herring', the IPO is imminent, and the exit contemplated by pre-IPO investors is all but assured.